vlngf/OilMetagenomesDB/documentation/libraries/README.md

 defined in `assets/enums/instrument_models.json`).
 This is to ensure data consistency.

-If you wish to a new category, please make a separate pull-request with your modification in the corresponding `assets/enums/<column>.json` file.
+🤝 If you wish to a new category, please make a separate pull-request with your modification in the corresponding `assets/enums/<column>.json` file.

 Library columns are as follows:

 ## project_name

-- Must correspond to a `project_name` in the corresponding sample metadata table!
+:heavy_check_mark: Must correspond to a `project_name` in the corresponding samples metadata table

-- Format: surnameYYYY (YYYY in numeric format)
+- Format: `SurnameYYYY` (YYYY in numeric format)
 - Due to restrictions in regex (used for validation checks), **punctuation (e.g. hyphens or spaces) or characters with accents cannot be used**.
   - Use the non-accented version (e.g. ã or ä become a).